Yigrashill/FinToUp/README.md

     Creation of simple frontend tests

 Sprint 5 (April 29 - May 12) - Note, May Holiday
+I m in Spain and i lost my mind 😎
     Creation of Axios connections to Rest API Discussion on the need to test Axios on the frontend side Integration tests